 From one perspective, space is not a significant requirement for virtual reality.
 When you can shrink yourself down to the size of an atom, almost any size area will do.
 Flying around the world in Google Earth VR requires nothing more than a place to stand or a chair.
 It’s part of what makes VR so compelling.

-On the other hand, there’s something to be said for Europe’s largest VR lab.
-It’s the value of being able to physically walk around actual space.
-To be able to walk and not think about the real world in the back of your mind.
-Here, bumping into walls is just not a pressing concern.
-Also, it helps with multi-user experiences.
+On the other hand, there’s value of being able to physically walk around in physical space and not think about the real world in the back of your mind.
+Here, bumping into walls is not a pressing concern.
+It supports the design of large-scale industrial environments, building planning, and interior design.
 For Mixed Reality environments where you’re combining both the virtual and the real, space becomes a major concern.

 But VR is on the cusp of making its own demands for square-footage.
 As standalone HMDs come of age, we’ll need larger spaces.
 Just look at Facebook’s demo of the forthcoming Oculus Quest headset at last fall’s OC5 conference.
 It wasn’t just sales hype when they used the term “arena-scale” VR.
 Facebook may be initially positioning the Quest HMD as a gaming device.
 But down the road, it will become a platform for explorations of large-scale virtual environments.